code16/sharp/docs/pages/building-entity-list.md

 ### `buildListDataContainers()`

-A "data container" is simply a column in the `Entity List`, named this way to abstract the presentation.
+A "data container" is a column in the `Entity List`, named this way to abstract the presentation.
 This first function is responsible to describe each column:

 ```php
 function buildListDataContainers()